Dityay/PireDroid/README.md

 The new update of PireDroid was here!

-Check https://t.me/dtyaa_stuff to see new updates of this GSI!
+Check out https://t.me/dityaa_stuff to see new updates of my GSI!